 Econometric approach

 Given the nature of our data (which combines time with cross-section data for SMEs), the panel regression data method is most suitable natural estimation environment.
 In particular, we model SME firm performance, log⁡(turnover)i,t (for i-th firm at time t) by Covid-19 (a dummy variable that takes the value of one in the years 2020 and 2021), innovation (a dummy variable that takes the value of one if the firm innovates), networks (a dummy variable that takes the value of one if the firm makes use of any type of formal and/or informal advice), and their various interactions. zi,t represents the moderator variable of interest.
-Specifically, when testhing H2b, zi,t=Innovationi,t, an when testing H3b zi,t=Advicei,t.
-Thus, the interaction term Covidt*Zi,t captures the moderating role of innovation or external advice dring the Covid-19 recession.
+Specifically, when testing H2b, zi,t=Innovationi,t, an when testing H3b zi,t=Advicei,t.
+Thus, the interaction term Covidt*Zi,t captures the moderating role of innovation or external advice during the Covid-19 recession.
 We use several control variables (X).
 The firm fixed effects are captured by μi.
 The term, ei,t is assumed to be white noise (normally distributed with no serial correlation and no heteroscedasticity).

 logturnoveri,t=β1Covidt+β2Innovationi,t+β3Advicei,t+β4Covidt*Zi,t+β5Xi,t+μi+ei,t (Eq.
 1)